 13. Pasta Bolognese

-Few people know that Bolognese meat sauce can be made not only with ground beef, but ground pork as an alternative – frequently, it’s made with both.
+Few people know that Bolognese meat sauce can be made with ground beef and ground pork as an alternative – frequently, it’s made with both.
 It’s slow-cooked with onions, tomatoes, carrots, and often with some milk.
-But once again, everyone seems to do Bolognese their own way, and you’ll find variations even within the city of Bologna itself.
+But once again, everyone seems to do Bolognese their way, and you’ll find variations even within the city of Bologna itself.

 Gnocchi is another one of our all-time favorites and is served at my house at least once a week.
 It comes from the northern regions of Italy, where the climate and ground are more suitable for growing potatoes than other grains.
 However, like many of our other dishes, this one is found all over the country today in many different varieties.

-Gnocchi is made by grinding up potatoes and mixing them with wheat flour, salt, and egg to form small, round balls.
-Traditionally, these are boiled for just a quick amount of time, but versions today can be pan-fried as well.
+Gnocchi is made by grinding potatoes and mixing them with wheat flour, salt, and egg to form small, round balls.
+Traditionally, these are boiled for just a quick amount of time, but versions today can also be pan-fried.
 The cooked gnocchi are mixed with a sauce of choice and may be garnished with more flavors before serving.

 The result is a soft, irresistible bite of tastiness.
-Many people describe gnocchi as potato-pasta or an Italian dumpling, but I find that to be inaccurate and put it in its own category.
-My recommendation is to mix it with red or green pesto and top it with a generous serving of mozzarella di bufala campana (buffalo mozzarella cheese).
+Many people describe gnocchi as potato pasta or an Italian dumpling, but I find it inaccurate and put it in its own category.
+I recommend mixing it with red or green pesto and top it with a generous serving of mozzarella di bufala campana (buffalo mozzarella cheese).

 15. Caprese Salad